The Department of Health and Exercise Studies has been in existence since 1923. Learn more about the historical timeline of our department.

 The mission of the Department of Health and Exercise Studies is to educate a globally diverse NC State population regarding the benefits of living a healthy and physically active lifestyle by providing equal opportunities and professional preparation in sport, fitness, health, and recreation.

 The Department of Health and Exercise Studies offers a variety of both activity and lecture courses.
-The Department also provides four academic minors including Coaching Education, Health, Outdoor Leadership, and Sports Science.
-A new Emergency Medicine Program, in collaboration with Biology, is in its first year of operation.
+The Department also provides five academic minors including Coaching Education, Health, Outdoor Leadership, Sports Science, and Dance.
 The Department serves both traditional and non-traditional students with courses offered through Distance Education courses.